5l1v3r1/SecShell/README.md

 # SecShell
-Python callback to give you a secondary access without having to burn first one of your trojans and backdoors.
+Usually network administrators remove `nc` but have python installed.
+In those cases, it is useful to create network client and server that you can push files, or have listener that gives you command line access.
+If you've broken in through a web application, it is definitely worth dropping a python callback to give you secondary access without having to first burn one of your trojans or backdoors.